k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 There are two approaches for handling transactions during an iteration:

-* Closing the transaction and performing a commit after the loop over the data set is completed.
+* Commit the data after the loop over the data set is completed.
+In this case you need to open the transaction on the Stage before the Iteration starts and close it at the end of the iteration.

   ![image](images/99_23_commit_at_end.PNG)

-* Closing the transaction and performing a commit on each iteration.
-In this case, empty Stage 3 is required to indicate that the transaction of **Iterate on array** Stage is finished before the iteration is closed.
+* Commit on each iteration.
+In this case, open the transaction inside the loop and add an empty Stage 3 to indicate that the transaction of Stage 4 is finished before the iteration is closed.

   ![image](images/99_23_commit_each.PNG)